cigdemturan/ToolboxDESC/README.md

-_Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the Software without restriction, subject to the following conditions:_
+_Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to deal in the toolbox without restriction, subject to the following conditions:_

 - _The above copyright notice and this permission notice shall be included in all copies or substantial portions of the toolbox._
 - _The toolbox is provided "as is", without warranty of any kind._